Paving Business Valuation

 The Problem

-Project backlog alone does not determine paving company value.
+Equipment volume alone does not determine paving contractor value.

-You lay asphalt and complete jobs on schedule, but buyers evaluate equipment fleet ownership versus rental dependency, recurring maintenance revenue percentage, customer diversification across public and private work, crew depth and experience, and material sourcing relationships before making offers.
-Without documented equipment condition and contract data, even high-revenue operations receive below-market pricing.
+You operate heavy equipment and complete paving projects, but buyers evaluate equipment fleet ownership and condition, recurring sealcoating and maintenance contracts, customer mix spanning commercial, municipal, and residential segments, experienced crew capability operating independently of the owner, geographic market presence and competitive positioning, and material supply relationships before making offers.
+Without owned equipment and recurring contract revenue, even busy paving operations receive below-market pricing.

 75%